evocortex/evo_rd_platform/README.md

 # Checkout required version
 git checkout v1.1.0 # This is only an example and must not work

-# Update evo-mbed-tools via script or manual
+# Update evo-mbed-tools with one of the two methods described below:

+# 1. Method: Update by hand (see bin/README.md for details)
+sudo apt remove evo-mbed-tools evo_mbed_tools # Remove old version (if there are erros you can ignore them) sudo dpkg -i bin/evo-mbed-tools-***.deb # Install new version

-# Update via script
+# 2. Method: Installation via script
 sudo ./update-evo-tools.sh

 # Update workspace